 In many cases, non-medicinal treatments may be the best bet for a quick recovery, especially with cases of the flu or the common cold.
-Getting enough rest will allow the body to rejuvenate, and plenty of clear fluids (such as water, juice, and broth) will help kids avoid dehydration from body fluids lost through vomiting, diarrhea, perspiration, and nasal secretions.
+Getting enough rest will allow the body to recover, and plenty of clear fluids (such as water, juice, and broth) will help kids avoid dehydration from body fluids lost through vomiting, diarrhea, sweating, and nasal secretions.

-If your child suffers from congestion and a stuffy nose, saline drops can thin nasal secretions.
+If your child has congestion and a stuffy nose, saline (saltwater) drops can thin nasal secretions.
 A cool-mist humidifier or a warm-air vaporizer keeps moisture in the air, helping to loosen congestion.
-If you use a humidifier or vaporizer, though, be sure to clean it thoroughly every day because bacteria and mold can develop if it isn't kept clean and dry.
+If you use a humidifier or vaporizer, though, be sure to thoroughly clean and dry it every day to prevent bacteria and mold from developing.

 To ensure the safe use of prescription or over-the-counter (OTC) medicines, discuss your child's symptoms with your doctor and pharmacist.